Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 Sign the ticket, decide what you’re going to do – pay or fight -, and understand the difference between criminal and civil law.

-• Criminal law – Tickets are written by the police for infractions or violation of criminal statutes.
+- Criminal law – Tickets are written by the police for infractions or violations of criminal statutes.
 They are a matter between you, the police, and maybe a judge or jury.

-• Civil law – Civil law does not involve traffic tickets.
-Civil law is used to get fair money compensation and if necessary, to sue a person who has injured you.
-Civil law generally does not involve the police, although if the police investigate an accident they may write a report which will be of some interest in a civil case.
+- Civil law – Civil law does not involve traffic tickets.
+Civil law is used to get fair money compensation and, if necessary, to sue a person who has injured you.
+Civil law generally does not involve the police, although if the police investigate an accident, they may write a report that will be of some interest in a civil case.

 An accident can involve both criminal and civil law.
 For example, if someone rear-ends you, they may get a ticket from the police for violating a traffic law – and their ticket will be handled in the criminal courts.
-In addition, you may sue them in civil court for your losses as a result of that same accident.
+In addition, you may sue them in civil court for your losses due to that same accident.

 Here’s why it makes a difference.
 Some things that happen in criminal court can be used in civil court, some cannot.